-- 15. Give credit for time spent on remand subject to a qualifying electronically monitored curfew: time spent on remand in custody counts automatically.
-For a full explanation of the provisions relating to time on remand, see chapter S5.14 below. - 16.
-Where the court makes a direction in relation to time spent on remand subject to a qualifying electronically monitored curfew it should also state that if the calculation of days is not correct, a correction will be made administratively without the need for a further hearing. - 17.
-Fix the extension period.
-This is to be such period as the court thinks appropriate having regard to the risk posed. - 18.
-Explain the consequences: - (1) Every D subject to an extended sentence will serve at least two-thirds of the custodial term in custody before their case is referred to the Parole Board for them to consider their release.
-D will not serve more than the whole of the custodial term (unless they are recalled once on licence). - (2) On release D will be on licence, which will last until the end of the custodial term (if any of this period remains), and D will then serve the extended period of licence: this begins when the custodial term expires and lasts until the end of the extended licence period. - (3) D's licence will be subject to conditions; and if any of the conditions are broken, D would be liable to have the licence revoked and be returned to custody to serve the rest of the total sentence in custody.
+18. Explain the consequences:

+- (1) Every D subject to an extended sentence will serve at least two-thirds of the custodial term in custody before their case is referred to the Parole Board for them to consider their release.
+D will not serve more than the whole of the custodial term (unless they are recalled once released on licence). - (2) On release, D will be on licence, which will last until the end of the custodial term (if any of this period remains), and D will then serve the extended period of licence: this begins when the custodial term expires and lasts until the end of the extended licence period. - (3) D's licence will be subject to conditions; and if any of the conditions are broken, D would be liable to have the licence revoked and be returned to custody to serve the rest of the total sentence in custody.

-Example (offender does not have a previous Sch.14 conviction)
+Example (offender does not have a previous schedule 14 conviction)

-Because you have been convicted of a Schedule 18 offence I am required to consider the issue of dangerousness, that is, whether there is a significant risk of you committing further specified offences and, if so, whether there is a significant risk of your causing serious harm thereby.
-I am satisfied that you do present such a risk, as I have already told your advocate, because (...)
+Because you have been convicted of a schedule 18 offence, I am required to consider the issue of dangerousness, that is whether there is a significant risk of you committing further specified offences and, if so, whether there is a significant risk of your causing serious harm thereby.
+I am satisfied that you do present such a risk, as I have already told your advocate, because {specify}

-(If this is also a Schedule 19 offence and a life sentence is not considered necessary or appropriate, explain why.)
+(If this is also a schedule 19 offence and a life sentence is not considered necessary or appropriate, explain why.)